World News | Chinese Fighter Jet Crashes into Homes, Killing 1 on Ground | LatestLY

 Beijing, Jun 10 (AP) A Chinese air force fighter jet crashed into houses during a training mission in central China, killing one person on the ground and injuring two others, state media said.

-The report was unusual because China generally keeps military accidents under wraps or emphasizes the heroic role of the pilot in avoiding casualties on the ground.
+The reports were unusual because China generally keeps military accidents under wraps or emphasizes the heroic role of the pilot in avoiding casualties on the ground.
 Foreign governments have recently complained of reckless flying by Chinese fighter jets they said endangered crews on their own military surveillance planes.

-The People's Daily reported Thursday that the J-7 aircraft went down near an airport in Xiangyang in Hubei province.
-The pilot ejected safely but "some residential buildings were damaged", the report said.
+State broadcaster CCTV's military channel reported that the J-7 aircraft went down near an airport in Xiangyang in Hubei province on Thursday morning.
+The pilot ejected safely but some residential buildings were damaged, the reports said.

 The J-7 is an older model, single-engine aircraft with its origins in the Soviet MiG-21 dating from the 1950s and was produced for almost 50 years until production ended in 2013.